 The Company is led by Dr. Frost, who has served as Chief Executive Officer and Chairman of the Board of Directors since March 2007.
-Our Board of Directors is comprised of Dr. Frost, two other management directors, a former member of management, and six directors who satisfy NYSE Amex independence requirements.
+Six of our directors satisfy NYSE Amex independence requirements.
+Our Board of Directors also includes two other management directors and a former member of management.
 The Company does not have a member of our Board who is formally identified as the lead independent director.
 However, independent directors head each of our Board's three standing committees - the Audit Committee, the Compensation Committee, and the Corporate Governance and Nominating Committee, and each of the committees is comprised solely of independent directors.